cncf/tag-security/assessments/projects/linkerd/self-assessment.md

 ### Related Projects / Vendors
 Prospective users often inquire about the differences between Linkerd and alternative projects or vendors.
 Here are some key distinctions:

-**Istio:** While both Linkerd and Istio address service mesh functionality, Linkerd is known for its lightweight design and simplicity, making it an excellent choice for organizations seeking a streamlined service mesh solution.
+**[Istio:](https://istio.io/latest/about/service-mesh/)** Istio was started by Google and IBM, with an Envoy proxy to manage ingress and egress traffic, leveraging some differences with Linkerd.
+But while both Linkerd and Istio address service mesh functionality, Linkerd is known for its lightweight design and simplicity, making it an excellent choice for organizations seeking a streamlined service mesh solution.
+Documentation for getting started with an Istio service mesh can be found [here](https://istio.io/latest/docs/setup/getting-started/).

-**Consul Connect:** Linkerd differentiates itself by focusing on the data plane, providing dedicated solutions for service communication.
+**[Consul Connect:](https://developer.hashicorp.com/consul/docs/connect)** Linkerd differentiates itself by focusing on the data plane, providing dedicated solutions for service communication.
 Consul Connect, on the other hand, offers a broader spectrum of features beyond service mesh, including service discovery and configuration management.
+More information about starting with Consul Connect can be found [here](https://developer.hashicorp.com/consul/tutorials/kubernetes-deploy/service-mesh?utm_source=docs).